grafana/google-sheets-datasource/docs/sources/configure.md

 1. Navigate to the data source configuration page.
 1. Scroll to the **Default Spreadsheet ID** field.
-1. Choose one of the following options:
+1. Choose one of these options:
-   - **Select from dropdown** (JWT authentication only): If you're using Google JWT File authentication, you can select a spreadsheet from the dropdown menu.
-The dropdown shows all spreadsheets that the service account has access to.
+   - **Select from drop-down** (JWT authentication only): If you're using Google JWT File authentication, you can select a spreadsheet from the drop-down menu.
+The drop-down shows all spreadsheets that the service account has access to.
    - **Enter a spreadsheet ID**: Manually enter the spreadsheet ID from the spreadsheet URL.
    - **Paste a spreadsheet URL**: Paste the full spreadsheet URL, and the ID will be automatically extracted.